KaramVSingh/Programmar/README.md

 18. [] = any characters in bracket
 19. - = range indicator if not last in bracket
 20. [^..] = any character not in brackets

+# for me
+we now parse regex into a cfg which is baked into the reported cfg.
+This provides a few things that need to be taken into account with the lexer/parser.
+(1) We have types [RULE, LITERAL, + RANGE, - RANGE].
+This means that the lexer needs to do a few things differently.
+We need to lex each character.
+Under normal circumstances, when a un-identifiable character apears, we would stop lexing, however because the parser can contain a range, we want to lex all un-matchable characters.
+This will allow us to handle the matching/identify weird tokens in the parse step.
+(2) the OR operator in regex can lead to first set overlap.
+As a result, we will modify our parser to (1) identify all POSSIBLE next rules, and then try each one until one does not throw an exception.
+If all throw exceptions, then we will report the last one as the error exception.